adam-ai-poc/AdamLlmLab/README.md

 # llm-base
-A base llm repository for quick poc of fine-tuning, rag, and function calling
+A base llm repository for quick poc/pathfinding of large language model (llm) techniques and concepts.

+This poc is based on the lanchain ecosystem and will explore diferent libraries in the ecosystem such as langsmith, langgraph, langfuse, and langserve.